InsertKoinIO/koin/docs/reference/koin-core/dsl.md

 ## Application DSL

 A `KoinApplication` instance is a Koin container instance configuration.
-This will let your configure logging, properties loading and modules.
+This will let you configure logging, properties loading and modules.

 To build a new `KoinApplication`, use the following functions: